 One size does not fit all

-Even though Cisco is the world’s largest provider of networking equipment, and networks in large enterprises use Cisco devices and applications in one form or another, many organizations have multi-vendor networking platforms.
+Cisco is the world’s largest provider of networking equipment.
+Networks in large enterprises use Cisco devices and applications in one form or another, however, many organizations have multi-vendor networking platforms.
 This provides flexibility and freedom to adapt their UC environment.
 But getting a multi-vendor monitoring infrastructure set up and running properly can be a challenging journey.

 Difficulties enforcing consistent network policies

-Network Policy Enforcement is the application of some sort of mechanism to control access to a network.
 The criteria for whether an end system is allowed to access the network are specified in a set of rules or parameters known as a “policy”.
-Every vendor solution differs - both in their management interface and their practical capabilities, so you can imagine the challenges and complications then, implementing the same policy across multi-vendor devices and multiple domains.
+Every vendor solution differs - both in their management interface and their practical capabilities for network policy enforcement.
+You can imagine the challenges and complications then, implementing the same policy across multi-vendor devices and multiple domains.